 9. THE HISTORY OF CHRISTIANITY AT NSABA IS ILLUSTRATED WITH PICTURES FROM THE BASEL MISSIONARIES' ARCHIVES SHOWING THE DEVELOPMENT OF NSABA SALEM RESIDENTIAL WARD AND THE PRESBYTERIAN CHURCH AND SCHOOL FACILITIES.
 THESE PICTURES WERE TAKEN FROM AROUND 1890 TO 1898.
 COPIES OF THE PICTURES WERE PURCHASED BY DR. KWABENA A. ANAMAN DURING HIS TWO-DAY RESEARCH VISIT TO BASEL MISSIONARIES' HEADQUARTERS, BASEL, SWITZERLAND IN SEPTEMBER 1994.
 THE PICTURES ARE ILLUSTRATED BELOW.

 Picture 1: The development of the old Presbyterian Church (on the left) completed in 1894.
-On the right is the Presbyterian Primary School building completed in 1894 attended by the Coordinator of the Nsaba Ghana Community Projects starting in 1960.
+On the right is the Presbyterian Primary School building fully completed between 1894 to 1898; this school was attended by the Coordinator of the Nsaba Ghana Community Projects starting in 1960.
 Further behind the Primary School is the house for the Pastor.

 Picture 3: Basel Missionaries Jakob Sitzler and his wife who worked at Nsaba from 1894 to 1898.

 Picture 4: The King (Paramount Chief) of Agona State in front of his palace at Nsaba.
-Picture taken around 1894.
+Picture taken between 1894 to 1898.
 The King was Nana Kofi Kontoh.

 Picture 5: Basel Missionaries Mr. and Mrs. Sitzler in their study room at the Basel Missionaries' house.
-Picture taken around 1894.
+Picture taken between 1894 to 1898.

 Picture 6: Basel Missionaries' House Complex under construction at Nsaba.
-Picture taken around 1894.
+Picture taken between 1894 to 1898.
 The house complex still stands and is currently being used as the National Lay Training Centre of the Presbyterian Church of Ghana and is the Headquarters Office of the Central Regional Chapter of the Presbyterian Church of Ghana.

 Picture 8: Mrs. (Frau) Sitzler with five house servants at the Basel Missionaries' House Complex.
 Picture taken between 1894 to 1896.
 The lady seated second on the right from Mrs. Sitzler is the paternal grandmother of Dr. Kwabena A. Anaman and the lady on the far right is the maternal grandmother of Mr. Alex Hanson-Manful, Mrs. Rosina Mansa Bediako.